-This together with a number of the following proposals (Q 17- Q 24 inclusive) give the strong impression that the government is seeking and/or supports the re-introduction of a strongly hierarchical command and control culture within Fire and Rescue Services - more akin to the culture of the police service rather than to that of a modern Fire and Rescue Services.
+This together with a number of the following proposals (Q 17- Q 24 inclusive) give the strong impression that the government is seeking and/or supports the re-introduction of a strongly hierarchical command and control culture within Fire and Rescue Services - more akin to the culture of the police service or the military rather than to that of a modern Fire and Rescue Services.

-While command and control leadership (allied to a strong, collective mutually support team approach) has its place and may be appropriate in dangerous 'response' situations, it is no longer the appropriate or dominant culture within fire services nor is it appropriate for the majority of the tasks, roles and responsibilities that the service now undertake.
+While command and control leadership (allied to a strong, collective mutually support team approach) still has its place and may be appropriate in dangerous 'response' situations, it is no longer the appropriate or dominant culture within fire services nor is it appropriate for the majority of the tasks, roles and responsibilities that the service now as to undertake (see Knox 2019 and particularly section 4.3 the context of leadership).
+Response services within Fire and Rescue tend to have a culture of mutual respect and responsibility around a strong team ethic with strong elements of servant leadership.

 The reintroduction of a strong command and control culture would undoubtably have a detrimental impact on the economy, efficiency and effectiveness of the service and would make service and organisational improvement and innovation less likely.
 Fire Services and their personnel thrive on problem solving and proactively taking the initiative.